Death and state funeral of Malietoa Tanumafili II: Succession

-Malietoa's death created a vacancy in the headship of state.
-The Council of Deputies performed the functions of head of state in the interim, pending a new election to determine a permanent successor.
+Malietoa's death created a vacancy in the office of O le Ao o le Malo; the Council of Deputies temporarily assumed acting duties until a future election to determine a permanent successor.
 On 17 May, the speaker of the Legislative Assembly, Tolo Fua Falemoe, announced that nomination forms had been sent to its members with a deadline of thirty-five days from notification.
 Two candidates who were seen as likely to succeed Malietoa were fellow paramount chiefs Tui Ātua Tupua Tamasese Efi and Tuimalealiʻifano Vaʻaletoʻa Sualauvi II, both at the time members of the Council of Deputies.
 On 16 June, Tui Ātua, the sole nominee, was unanimously elected by the Legislative Assembly.

 Following an extended period of deliberation, the Malietoa title passed to his eldest surviving son, Malietoa Moli II, having formally being decided by a court ruling in 2017.
 The title was initially bestowed on him unilaterally shortly after Tanumafili II's death, but this was later ruled illegal by the Lands and Titles Court.